MMN3003/knowledge/sishemi/daily/get stream.md

 	- add every one to members
 	- then add admins to moderators after create as admin or coleader
-	- admin and coleader have to be in
+	- creator admin of team has to be in every channels and group of a team
+	- creator admin of team can not remove him self from channels and group of a team

+direct => channel message type only those two of them must be owner